-The purpose of this project is to update precipitation frequency estimates for Delaware, Maryland, North Carolina and Virginia published in NOAA Atlas 14 Volume 2.
+The purpose of this project is to update precipitation frequency estimates for Delaware, Maryland, North Carolina, South Carolina, Pennsylvania and Virginia. .
 Like previous NOAA Atlas 14 volumes, the estimates and associated bounds of 90% confidence intervals will be provided at 30 arc-sec resolution for durations of 5-minute through 60-day at average recurrence intervals (ARIs) of 1-year through 1,000-year.